 Advantages of Network Operating System:

 - Security concerns are handled through servers

-- New technologies and hardware up-gradation are easily integrated to the system
+- New technologies and hardware up-gradation are easily integrated into the system

-- Server access are possible remotely from different locations and types of systems
+- Server access is possible remotely from different locations and types of systems

 Disadvantages of Network Operating System:

 - User has to depend on a central location for most operations

 Examples of Network Operating System are: Microsoft Windows Server 2003, Microsoft Windows Server 2008, UNIX, Linux, Mac OS X, Novell NetWare, and BSD, etc.